carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/upgrade-guide.md

 3. Re-import **Utility Intelligence** package

 ## Upgrading from v1.0.x to v1.1.0

-There are some breaking changes that you need to fix manually when upgrading from v1.0.x to v1.1.0.
+v1.1.0 is a major release with a lot of changes.
+It includes some breaking changes that require manual updates when upgrading from v1.0.x to v1.1.0.
+Sorry for the inconvenience.

 > [!CAUTION] Caution
-> These changes may break your project, so please backup you project before starting.
+> These changes may break your project, so please backup your project before upgrading.

 ### Intelligence Asset
 v1.0.x uses data v1 and v1.1.0 uses data v2.
 Therefore, you need to update your intelligence assets to data version v2 so that this framework can deserialize them.